Updated: Mar 24, 2021

 However, they perhaps fittingly represent the humility with which local culture showcases itself on the world stage...

-What I mean, is that from outward appearance things may seem a bit ordinary, lacklustre even.
-But beneath that modest shell (or in the shadow of the Tokyo Tower) lies a tiger of unrivalled culture, near bursting with welcoming people, colourful art, trending design, incredibly tasty foods, and any number of amazing things to experience.
+What I mean, is that from outward appearance things may seem a bit ordinary, lackluster even.
+But beneath that modest shell (or in the shadow of the Tokyo Tower) lies a tiger of unrivalled culture, near bursting with welcoming people, colorful art, trending design, incredibly tasty foods, and any number of amazing things to experience.
 Want to experience the best of modern technology alongside 1000s of years of well-preserved history?
 You need to get a first-hand view of this skyline!

 7. Budapest, Hungary

-Split pretty much in two, the opposing sides of the Danube in this stretch of Hungary are characterised by Buda and Pest (although there was apparently a third city consumed).
+Split pretty much in two, the opposing sides of the Danube in this stretch of Hungary are characterized by Buda and Pest (although there was apparently a third city consumed).
 Somewhat distinct, you can recognize the Buda side as it is somewhat hilly and the Pest side for being pretty much flat.

 A dichotomy you might perceive even among local styles and preferences, there's plenty to see and do from this relatively low-lying skyline.
 Although the hills aren't that high altitude that you might better appreciate the view from onboard one of the many river cruises which grace the city and the greater Danube in general.

 Float under the famous Szechenyi Chain Bridge and feast your eyes upon the 2nd largest parliament building in all of Europe (do you know the biggest?).
 The unique features of Hungary are somewhat subtle, at least at first, kind of like the Hungarian language itself.

 Did you know that Magyar is considered one of the most difficult languages for foreigners to learn?